 Panettone is an Italian sweet bread, originally from the Milan area, typically eaten over Christmas and New Year.
 The dough is light and a little like a sweetened sourdough with bits of dried fruit spread throughout.
 It's typically round and tall and served as tall, thin slices.

-These days it is popular in other areas as well, and you get variations in Latin American due to immigrants recreating their beloved treat.
+These days it is popular in other areas as well, and you get variations in Latin America due to immigrants recreating their beloved treat.
 You can find more on the history here.

 I remember seeing rows of bright red boxes full of panettone in the run up to Christmas that were always so tempting, although it's the small individual ones, as I say, that tended to tempt me more often.